opengeospatial/geoparquet/format-specs/geoparquet.md

 ## Metadata

-geoparquet files include additional metadata at two levels:
+GeoParquet files include additional metadata at two levels:

 1. File metadata indicating things like the version of this specification used
 2. Column metadata with additional metadata for each geometry column